archiverjs/node-archiver/website/src/pages/zipstream.md

 - `comment` - *String* - The entry comment.
 - `date` - *String | Date* - The entry date.
 - `mode` - *Number* - The entry permissions.
+- `namePrependSlash` - *Boolean* - Prepends a forward slash to file paths.
 - `store` - *Boolean* - The compression method to STORE.
 - `type` - *String* - The entry type.
 Defaults to `directory` if name ends with trailing slash.